boosh/dawg/README.md

 ### Create a new client
 Run `make new-client name=<name>` where `<name>` is how you'd like to identify this client (e.g. `laptop`, `phone`, etc).
 This is only used in strings and can be anything.

 The config will be downloaded to `~/Downloads/wg-<name>.conf`.
-You can then import it into your desktop Wireguard client, or create a QR code with `make qr name=<name>`.
+You can then import it into your desktop Wireguard client (make sure to rename the file to `wg0.conf` on linux first), or create a QR code with `make qr name=<name>`.

+Make sure to copy the relevant details into `terraform.tfvars`.
+For the public key, use the value under the `Interface` section of the downloaded config file (the line starts `# Note: PublicKey = ???`).

 ### Add existing clients
 Run `make add-client` and enter the details the help message tells you to.